innovationOUtside/nb_workflow_tools/README.md

   List the contents of one or more specified zipfiles.

 Options:
+  --warnings / -w   Display warnings
   --help            Show this message and exit.
 ```

 The `tm351zipview` reports four columns: file_size, file compressed size, datetime and filename.
+If you select `-w` various advisory notices will be displayed about the zip file contents (eg overlong filenames, large files, hidden files).

 #### Zip file creator